 Also, if you happen to have had a struggle during high school that at any point impacted your ability to perform academically, this is a good space to provide a clarifying narrative (while avoiding making excuses).

-This essay option falls under the category of “why our school” that appears throughout more than half of all school supplemental essay prompts.
-It varies slightly in that it references your time spent on applying to other schools which leads to the first caution– do not waste word count writing about any schools other than GWU.
-Listing all the other schools you applied to or even referencing the work involved in the apps process shifts the focus away from revolving around GWU and yourself.
+This essay option falls under the category of “Why Our School?” that appears throughout more than half of all school supplemental essay prompts.
+It varies slightly in that it references your time spent on applying to other schools which leads to the first caution — do not waste word count writing about any schools other than GWU.
+Listing all the other schools you applied to or even referencing the work involved in the apps process shifts the focus away from revolving around GW and yourself.

-The common challenge for these “why us” essays lies in finding a balance between writing about the school and writing about why you’d fit well.
+The common challenge for these “Why Us?” essays lies in finding a balance between writing about the school and writing about why you’d fit well.
 Try using details that are as specific as possible in referencing programs or opportunities that you’d like to take advantage of so that they can picture you there.
-Make sure there are no inaccuracies and that you somehow tie in what you have done so far in high school as an indicator of an interest that could be continued at GWU.
+Make sure there are no inaccuracies and that you somehow tie in what you have done so far in high school as an indicator of an interest that could be continued at the university.

 Specific examples could include writing about your own interest in medicine based on past experiences, then writing about how inspired you are by the fact that GWU’s medical center is credited with saving the life of President Ronald Reagan after his attempted assassination at the Washington Hilton Hotel in 1981.

-If you were interested in media or communications, you could write about how the School of Media and Public Affairs’ Jack Morton Auditorium is regularly used use as a broadcast media venue (even hosting CNN’s “Crossfire” for several years) which attracts you to GWU’s opportunities to continue the broadcasting experience you had in high school/during a summer internship/through a family business etc.
+If you were interested in media or communications, you could write about how the School of Media and Public Affairs’ Jack Morton Auditorium is regularly used as a broadcast media venue (even hosting CNN’s “Crossfire” for several years), which attracts you to GW’s opportunities to continue the broadcasting experience you had in high school/during a summer internship/through a family business, etc.